Undersea Camouflage: Do You See It?

 Now, let’s test how sharp your eyes in finding pygmy seahorse in gorgonian corals.
 My apology for the image, it is not my best shot.
 There are Bargibanti pygmy seahorses on the image.
 Can you find two seahorses?
 I spotted at least two seahorses, and please do let me know if you find more than two.

-Just click the image for high resolution image to help you in finding the seahorses.
+Just click the image for the high-resolution image to help you in finding the seahorses.
 Good luck!